pyOpenSci/lessons/github-git/0-first-contribution.md

 :::{figure} /images/github/steps-to-contribute.png
 :alt: alt text here

 The steps for making your first contribution to an open source repo.
-In this lesson, you will do all of your work on GitHub.com, meaning you don't need to clone or make a copy of your repository locally.
+In this lesson, you will do all of your work on <github.com>, meaning you don't need to clone or make a copy of your repository locally.
 This is a great way to get started with contributing.
-It minimizes the command line skills that you will need to use git.
+It minimizes the command line skills that you will need.
 :::

 ## Documentation counts!

 It's common for your first contribution to be to documentation!
-Documentation contributions can be incredibly valuable as developers often don't have time to work on documentation and code!
+Documentation contributions can be incredibly valuable as developers familiar with a project often don't read the documentation as much as new users!

 Fixing typos and other small documentation issues makes for great, easy-to-create (and review) first pull requests.
 In fact, if you find that the contributing information isn't detailed enough, that could also be your first contribution!